Welcome to Pulford Lower School

 Parents must report to the school office if they need to collect children during the school day for medical or other appointments.
 Children must be signed in and out.

 ABSENCE AND LATENESS

 Occasionally children become unwell and so cannot attend school.
 A telephone call on the first day of illness is helpful followed up in writing when the child returns to school so that it can be authorised.
 We encourage punctuality to minimise disruption and maximise learning.
 We cannot authorise holidays during term time unless there is an exceptional reason.
 The head teacher has discretionary powers to authorise a holiday only in exceptional circumstances eg parents who are in the armed forces.

 The rules of the school are simple.
 They require each child to show care, courtesy and consideration at all times, and to strive to ensure the well-being of others – both in school and in the wider community.
 A simple Code of Behaviour, as outlined in our Discipline and Behaviour Policy, between pupils, parents and the school is generally enough to ensure appropriate behaviour throughout the school.
 In exceptional circumstance sanctions are applied as laid out in the behaviour policy.

 Prospective parents are warmly invited to visit and see the school in action.
 The staff will offer you a guided tour of the school so that you can experience first-hand what we have to offer and to absorb the atmosphere in which our children learn for yourself.

 The school has no catchment area.
 Admission is by application and children attend from all areas of the town and its local villages.

 The main school can accommodate a maximum of 45 pupils in each of its year groups.
-In KS1 this means mixed classes of Year 1 and 2.
-By Autumn 2016, KS2 will be mixed classes of Year 3 and 4.
+In KS1 this means mixed classes of Year 1 and 2; in KS2 there are mixed classes of Year 3 and 4.

 For further details please see our admissions policy which is located on the Pulford website.